ferroche90/email-validator-tool/RAILWAY_DEPLOYMENT.md

 ## Prerequisites

-1. A GitHub account with this repository forked
+1. A GitHub account with this repository
 2. A Railway account (sign up at [railway.app](https://railway.app))

 ## Step-by-Step Deployment